-Vickie Garland Malone, a teacher from Mississippi School of the Arts, was selected as an NEH Summer Scholar from a national applicant pool to attend one of 15 Landmarks of American History and Culture Workshops, supported by the National Endowment for the Humanities.
+Vickie Garland Malone, a teacher at Mississippi School of the Arts, was selected as an NEH Summer Scholar from a national applicant pool to attend one of 15 Landmarks of American History and Culture Workshops, supported by the National Endowment for the Humanities.
 The Endowment is a federal agency that, each summer, supports these enrichment opportunities at colleges, universities, and cultural institutions so teachers can study with experts in humanities disciplines.

 Malone participated in a Landmarks Workshop entitled “From Immigrant to Citizen: Asian Pacific Americans In the Northwest.”
 The one-week program was held at Seattle, Washington and directed by Wing Luke Museum of the Asian Pacific American Experience.